Skip to content

 image 5

-and VALIDATE by clicking "Finish"
+and VALIDATE by clicking on "Finish"

-Make sure to check "Reconnect at sign-in"
+Remember to check "Reconnect at sign-in"

-The procedure is the same as for Windows workstations in the 'LOCAL' domain, except for the "Which network folder do you want to connect to?" window.
+The procedure is the same as for Windows workstations in the 'LOCAL' domain except for the "Which network folder do you want to connect to?" window

 image 4